---

 | `self_verify` | VERIFY | Validates the transaction and approves both sender and payer |

-| `deploy` | DEFAULT | Deploys a new smart account using the [EIP-7997](./eip-7997.md) deterministic factory predeploy |
+| `deploy` | DEFAULT | Deploys a new smart account, typically via a deterministic factory such as the [EIP-7997](./eip-7997.md) predeploy |

 | `only_verify` | VERIFY | Validates the transaction and approves only the sender |